Class of 2025

 Texas A&M Health Science Center College of Medicine

 Tasfia graduated from The University of Texas at Dallas with a Bachelor of Science in Neuroscience.
 During her time at UTD she volunteered for several women’s health and safety advocacy groups such as the Dallas Area Rape Crisis Center and IGNITE – Political Ambition for Women.
 She is the daughter of Bangladeshi immigrants and lived with her parents in Bangladesh for 7 years during middle and high school.
 She completed her medical school training at the Texas A&M Health Science Center College of Medicine.
-During medical school, Tasfia focused much of her time mentoring premedical students from underrepresented backgrounds.
-As an alumnus of the Joint Admission Medical Program, an organization working with high achieving premedical students of lower socioeconomic status, she worked with JAMP to continue many of these mentorship roles.
-Tasfia spent much of her elective time working in underserved community clinics.
-Her passion for underserved community health led her to conduct research projects to identify and increase medical student interest in serving underserved communities throughout their training and future
+During medical school, Tasfia focused much of her time mentoring premedical students.
+As an alumnus of the Joint Admission Medical Program, an organization working with high achieving premedical students who are financially disadvantaged, she worked with JAMP to continue many of these mentorship roles.
+Tasfia spent much of her elective time working in community clinics.
+Her passion for the local Bronx community led her to conduct research projects to identify and increase medical student interest in serving local communities throughout their training and future

 Briesny Tejada, MD